ryantd42/NY-Legislative-Git/2023/A7344B-2023/bill.md

- ments,  worksites  and titles: (A) New York City Police Department at 11 Metrotec Center in Brooklyn or 1 Police Plaza in Manhattan as  a  Police Communication  Technician (PCT), Supervisor Police Communication Techni- cian (SPCT), Principal  Police  Communication  Technician  I,  Principal Police Communication Technician II, Principal Police Communication Tech- nician  III,  Administrative  Manager - Communications, or in the Police
+ ments,  worksites  and titles: (A) New York City Police Department at 11 Metrotec Center in Brooklyn or 1 Police Plaza in Manhattan as  a  Police Communication  Technician (PCT), Supervisor Police Communication Techni-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10515-02-3
+  LBD10515-04-4
- A. 7344  2
+ A. 7344--A  2

- Administrative Aide title series; (B) Fire Department of the City of New York at 35 Empire Boulevard  in  Brooklyn,  79th  Street  Transverse  in Manhattan,  83-98 Woodhaven Boulevard in Queens, 1129 East 180 Street in the  Bronx,  65  Slosson  Avenue  in Staten Island, 9 Metrotec Center in Brooklyn, or 25 Rockaway Avenue in Brooklyn as  Fire  Alarm  Dispatchers (FAD),  Supervising  Fire  Alarm  Dispatchers I (SFAD), Supervising Fire
+ cian (SPCT), Principal  Police  Communication  Technician  I,  Principal Police Communication Technician II, Principal Police Communication Tech- nician  III,  Administrative  Manager - Communications, or in the Police Administrative Aide title series; (B) Fire Department of the City of New York  at  35  Empire  Boulevard  in  Brooklyn, 79th Street Transverse in Manhattan, 83-98 Woodhaven Boulevard in Queens, 1129 East 180 Street  in the  Bronx,  65  Slosson  Avenue  in Staten Island, 9 Metrotec Center in Brooklyn, or 25 Rockaway Avenue in Brooklyn as  Fire  Alarm  Dispatchers (FAD),  Supervising  Fire  Alarm  Dispatchers I (SFAD), Supervising Fire